 Small class sizes allow for a high degree of student/faculty interaction and mentoring.
 Our accomplished, full-time faculty are tenured, have published significantly in their respective fields of research, and are always available for mentoring and office visits.

 The Spanish major is a unitary major which is comprised of three different categories: Literature, Culture and Civilization, and Electives.
-Courses must include both Spain and Latin America as a geographical focus.
 The major also begins at the 201/202 level (Composition and Grammar I).
-The major is, in total, 34 credits.
+The major is, in total, 31 credits.

 Required Courses for Major: